News update

 The inclusion of Ukrainian billionaires in Forbes' ranking reflects the nation's economic landscape amid ongoing challenges.
 Tracking these changes offers insights into the financial health of influential Ukrainian businesses, especially during a critical period of conflict and recovery.

-Forbes notes that the total number of dollar billionaires globally increased to a record 3428, with significant representation from the technology sector.
-Elon Musk continues to top the list with a staggering $839 billion, followed by Google's co-founders Larry Page and Sergey Brin, with net worths of $257 billion and $237 billion, respectively.
+Globally, the number of dollar billionaires has risen to a record 3428, with the technology sector leading in growth.
+Elon Musk retains the top position with $839 billion, followed by Google co-founders Larry Page and Sergey Brin at $257 billion and $237 billion, respectively.

 Source: Ukrinform UA